nu-rust-course/web/style/strings_are_for_text.md

 Using a `Result` to distinguish success from errors, and a pair of numeric types to hold the numbers, makes it much easier for client code to work with the result of this function.
 But

 <a name="talking_to_self" href="#return_from_talking_to_self">1</a>: Include among this the special case of sending information to a future run of the same program, which won’t have the same objects at the same addresses and might even lay them out differently.

+<a name="http_text" href="#return_from_http_text">2</a>: HTTP transmissions are not purely text, but they start out with ASCII headers, wherein negotiation to use another encoding in the body can happen.

 [NLP]:
     https://en.wikipedia.org/wiki/Natural_language_processing